-How to Choose the Best Homeschool Curriculum in 2020
+How to Choose the Best Homeschool Curriculum in 2022All Posts

 - Parent Resources

-Now that we’re more than halfway through 2020, most of us can agree that the year has brought us many things we never expected.
+Most of us can agree that 2020 onward has brought us many things we never expected.
 For your family, one of those things may have been choosing to homeschool your child this school year.

 Whether you’re brand new to homeschooling or already familiar, many parents agree that choosing the best homeschool curriculum is the hardest part of homeschooling.
 There are plenty of articles online and probably hundreds of different options — all of which can set your head spinning.